MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPTenantSite.md

 ```

 ### -Filter
 Specifies the script block of the server-side filter to apply.
-See https://technet.microsoft.com/en-us/library/fp161380.aspx
+The type must be a valid filter name and value must be in the form { PropertyName <operator> 'filterValue'}.
+Valid operators are as follows: -eq, -ne, -like, -notlike.
+Unlike with regular PowerShell, you don't need to enclouse filter value in asterisk characters when using -like and -notlike operators.
+In addition, you may want to put filterValue in the single quotes instead of double quotes.

+ Currently, you can filter by the following properties:
+ - Owner
+ - Template (can be used to filter if it is the only property present in the filter)
+ - LockState
+ - Url.

+ Using the -or operator to include an additional filter is not supported.

 ```yaml
 Type: String